itz-krithick-raj/port-scanner-python/README.md

-# port-scanner-python
+# Port Scanner using Python

-A beginner-friendly Python port scanner that scans open ports (1-1024) on a given IP address or domain.
-Demonstrates socket programming and basic network security concepts.
+A simple command-line tool to scan open ports on a given IP address or domain.
+Created as a basic cybersecurity project to demonstrate socket programming and network scanning.

+## How to Use
+Run this script using Python 3:

+## Technologies
+- Python
+- socket library